toddkitta/CortanaIntelligenceSuiteWorkshopManual/02 Exercise 2 - Setup Azure Data Factory.md

    - User name: **cortana**
    - Password: **Password.1!!**

-## Task 2: Install and Configure Data Management Gateway on the Lab VM
+## Task 2: Download and Stage Data to be Processed

 1. Once you have logged in to the Lab VM, open a web browser.
 A shortcut for Chrome is on the Desktop and Internet Explorer can be accessed from the Start Screen.
 2. Download the AdventureWorks sample CSV file.
 You can download it from [http://aka.ms/flightsandweather](http://aka.ms/flightsandweather) and save it to a new folder called **C:\Data**.

+## Task 3: Install and Configure Data Management Gateway on the Lab VM

 3. To download the latest version of Microsoft Data Management Gateway, go to [https://aka.ms/dmgdownload](https://aka.ms/dmgdownload).
 4. Click on the **Download** button from the middle of the webpage.
 5. Select the 64-bit version and click **Next**.